 An additional step that many installers find useful is to place a 5-gallon bucket in one of the above locations and let the water overflow out of the bucket before entering the drain.
 The advantage to this method is the visual indication of air bubbles.
-Often, the stream of water coming from the discharge hose looks purged of air -- simply because the hose has stopped spitting and sputtering.
+Often, the stream of water coming from the discharge hose looks purged of air - simply because the hose has stopped spitting and sputtering.
 But I can assure you that plenty of air remains.
-By holding the end of the discharge hose under water in the

-5-gallon bucket, stray bubbles are impossible to miss.
+By holding the end of the discharge hose underwater in the 5-gallon bucket, stray bubbles are impossible to miss.

-- Close the shut off valve. - Attach a second garden hose to the fill valve.
-We've included a brass female to female hose thread fitting to make it easy to connect the male end of your garden hose to this valve.
-This fitting can be used on either of the boiler valves, depending upon which of the two becomes the fill valve. - You are now ready to purge the air out of zone #1. - Using full house pressure or a powerful utility pump, flood the zone.
+• Close the shut off valve.

+• Attach a second garden hose to the fill valve.
+We've included a brass female to female hose thread fitting to make it easy to connect the male end of a garden hose to this valve.
+This fitting can be used on either of the boiler valves, depending upon which of the two becomes the fill valve.

+• You are now ready to purge the air out of zone #1.

+• Using full house pressure or a powerful utility pump, flood the zone.

-If you are using a new or empty tank-type water heater, you'll be filling the tank during this procedure as well, so expect zone #1 to take the longest to fill.
+If you are using a new or empty tank-type water heater or boiler, you'll be filling the tank during this procedure as well, so expect zone #1 to take the longest to fill.
 Any remaining zones will only be flushing air out of the floor tubing and the process will be much faster.

 Observe the drain hose.
-Depending upon how large your hot water tank is, several minutes can pass without any water whatsoever discharging from the drain line....only air.
+Depending upon which type of heat source you're using (on-demand water heater, boiler, tanktype water heater), minutes can pass without any water whatsoever discharging from the drain line...only air.

 Eventually, water will begin flowing, often in spurts and sputters.
 Be patient.
 A steady stream of water doesn't necessarily mean that all the air is out of the system.
 A good rule of thumb is: once it seems that all the air is out of the zone, let a continuous stream of water flow one minute for every 100 feet of tubing in the zone.

-Sometimes, water can actually flow around a pocket of air, especially in a radiant system where many curves and bends are normal.
-However, given a few minutes of water flow, even the most stubborn bubble will break up and flow out the discharge hose.
+Sometimes, water can flow around a pocket of air, especially in a radiant system where many curves and bends are normal.
+However, given a few minutes of purging, even the most stubborn bubble will break up and flow out the discharge hose.

 It's also a good idea to listen carefully to the water flowing through the system.
-In a floor joist system, quite often, as the water passes through the floor the air pockets are audible as they pass through the tubing.
+In a floor joist system, quite often, air pockets are audible because they resonate in the joist cavity.
 In a slab installation, the initial water and air emerging from the slab into the return manifold is quite noisy.
-Also, listen for any sounds coming from the hot water tank.
+Also, listen for any sounds coming from the heat source.
 Your goal is silence.
 In a properly charged radiant system, no sound whatsoever is audible.

 You may also want to run your zone pump during this point of the procedure.
-If any air is trapped in the impeller, the force of the water now flushing the system will dislodge it.
+If any air is trapped in the impeller, the force of the water flushing the system will dislodge it.
 You only need to run the pump for half a minute or so to accomplish this.
 And remember, cast iron circulator pumps are so quiet you have to touch them to know they're on.
 Stainless steel pumps emit a very slight, nearly inaudible hum.
 In either case, if your pumps are noisy, then air is present.